Game and nongame freshwater fish

 - Using a bow and light at night.
 Night bowfishing tournaments do not require a permit in the Northwest Region.

 - By netting and impounding at night from Sept.
-1 to May 1 in specified waters of five Northwest Florida counties only.
-Nets used to take nongame fish in these specified waters must be less than 100 feet in length, have a minimum 3-inch stretched mesh and shall be continuously attended to ensure immediate release of any trapped game fish.
+1 to May 1 in specified waters of Northwest Florida.
+Nets used to take nongame fish (typically suckers) in these specified waters must be less than 100 feet in length, have a minimum 3-inch stretched mesh and shall be continuously attended to ensure immediate release of any trapped game fish.
 Contact the Northwest Regional office for details.

 Prohibited gear for taking marine species in freshwater